Indellient/liftoff-modern-application-automation/README.md

 ### 2.4 Virtual Machine Image Creation

-To provision the infrastructure esrvers, we must first create the Virtual Machine Image in Azure.
+To provision the infrastructure servers, we must first create the Virtual Machine Image in Azure.
 Modify the variable file **centos-variables.json** inside the [packer](packer) folder to correspond to the resource group created in 2.2, then run packer as so:
 ```bash
 $ cd packer